ajv-validator/ajv-cli/README.md

 ##### `-s` - file name(s) of JSON-schema(s)

-Multiple schemas can be passed both by using this parameter mupltiple times and with [glob patterns](https://github.com/isaacs/node-glob#glob-primer).
+Multiple schemas can be passed both by using this parameter multiple times and with [glob patterns](https://github.com/isaacs/node-glob#glob-primer).

 ```sh
 ajv migrate -s "test/schema*.json"